glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 assets equal to `pool.net_assets / pool.net_protocol_deposit_value`.

-This setup guarantees that after its final week, a solar farm will have an accumualted drawdown that is exactly equal to its original protocol deposit value, and it will have a net overperformance of zero.
+This setup guarantees that after its final week, a solar farm will have an accumulated drawdown that is exactly equal to its original protocol deposit value, and it will have a net overperformance of zero.

 ### Algorithmic Data Structures